 There are many braces made to fit women’s curves, but, the majority of men’s braces will also fit just as well as the materials used are flexible

 How Do Posture Correctors Work To Support & Realign Back Muscles?

-Typical braces are composed of a main back support that functions as a guide which applies pressure to the spine and muscles of the back and shoulders, reducing forward movement.
+Typical braces are composed of main back support that functions as a guide that applies pressure to the spine and muscles of the back and shoulders, reducing forward movement.
 The gentle firm pressure encourages the muscles and spine to align properly, taking pressure off your weaker muscles and retraining your spine to a straighter profile.

 Wearing one of these braces regularly helps to improve posture and develop healthy habits of standing up straighter and can also limit improper spine movement that causes those rolling shoulders, hunching, slouching, chronic pain, as well as joint problems over time.

 There are plenty of reasons why you might want to wear a posture brace.
 Back or shoulder muscles may be strained, kyphosis is an issue with the curvature of the spine, neck pain, weak muscles across the upper back from slouching…..
 There may be any number of reasons!
 Back braces provide benefits related to the specific use and include;

 The goal of a posture brace is to retrain and improve your musculature to naturally maintain proper posture.
 Women’s posture braces are designed to gently and firmly encourage your shoulders to sit back and down.
 With the shoulders pulled back, chest muscles are stretched and lengthened.
 Over a fairly short period of time, you’ll begin to see and feel results.

 Initially, the “better posture position” might even feel awkward and weird for those who are accustomed to a poor position, but over time, the brace alters your muscle memory so that you unconsciously begin to hold yourself upright without even consciously being aware.